DeSegMa/desegma.github.io/_pages/home.md

 ## Team Registration
 <b>Register your team</b> at this [google form](https://docs.google.com/forms/d/e/1FAIpQLSdAgOMmO-GK1K-w5Mn-eZQRJNTn9BQj8mQUj5_V3iZdS2vRkA/viewform?usp=dialog).
 We will only consider teams that registered so don't forget to do it!

+## Participation

+After registering to the task you can register on codabench and access the submission page at [this link!](https://www.codabench.org/competitions/11705/)

 ## Data Release

 ### Training Dataset